By: CS2103T-F10-2 Since: Feb 2020 Licence: MIT

 Cons:

-has no access to the next mode the command leads into,LogicManager
+InternshipDiaryParserhas no access to the next mode the command leads into,LogicManagerneeds to pass it intoInternshipDiaryParser.

 As the different modes do not share code, they are better off as separate classes.